Alzheimer’s & Dementia Services

 www.adrcmarquette.org

-• Memory Cafes: Social gatherings where individuals with memory challenges, mild cognitive impairment, early-stage Alzheimer’s disease or other types of early-stage dementia can come together to visit, enjoy refreshments, and participate in interactive and fun programs or activities.
+Marquette County Dementia Care Specialist Memory Cafe: Memory Cafes are social gatherings where individuals with memory challenges, mild cognitive impairment, early-stage Alzheimer’s Disease or other types of early-stage dementia can come together to visit, enjoy refreshments, and participate in interactive and fun programs or activities.
 Sessions are monthly, with no charge, but donations are appreciated.
 Family members and friends are encouraged to participate as well.
-Held first Wednesday of Every Month from 10am-Noon.

 Westfield Village Hall